MoonLight314/MoonLight314.github.io/_posts/2021-07-13-DCGAN_Example_EN.md

 <br>

-* 이 Example은 Tensorflow Tutorial Site에서 가져왔습니다.
+* This example has been imported from below Tensorflow Tutorial Site.

    [https://www.tensorflow.org/tutorials/generative/dcgan](https://www.tensorflow.org/tutorials/generative/dcgan)

 <br>

-* 우리는 이 Example에서 MNIST Dataset의 확률 분포를 학습한 후에, 학습이 끝난 Model이 MNIST Data와 유사한 Data를 Generation 하는 것을 볼 수 있을 것입니다.
+* In this example, we will see that the trained model generates data similar to MNIST data after learning the probability distribution of MNIST dataset.

 <br>
 <br>